 - Wobbly teeth – since the gums are not amply supporting your teeth, they may start to feel shaky.
 This may progress into a significant health problem.

-- Thinning of the bone tissue – while this is not a symptom you can easily identify without the intervention of a dentist, it also plays out to sabotage the stability of your teeth.
+- Thinning of the bone tissue – while this is not a symptom you can easily identify without a dentist’s intervention, it also sabotages the stability of your teeth.
 When this happens, you are highly likely to start losing your teeth.

 Depending on the symptoms you experience and the stage at which your infection has advanced, the treatment options will differ.
-Some of the common treatments offered for gum disease are:
+Some of the common treatments offered by our dentist in Berwyn for gum disease are:

 - Antibiotics – you can get over-the-counter medication to rid the infection.

-- Lifestyle changes – quit smoking and alcohol consumption and turn to healthy food options.
+- Lifestyle changes include quitting smoking and alcohol consumption and choosing healthy food options.

-- Improving oral hygiene – it begins with professional deep cleans, scaling, and root planing.
+- Improving oral hygiene begins with professional deep cleaning, scaling, and root planning.

 - Bone grafting surgery – works similarly to gum grafting.
 Bone grafting will encourage new bone tissue regeneration to replace the damaged one.